 Attraction (displays, exhibits, rides etc.)

-- There are interactive touch screens in the Soldier’s Story gallery which can be accessed from either a standing or sitting position.
+- There is an interactive map in the Soldier’s Story gallery which can be accessed from either a standing or sitting position.

 - Interpretation boards are in large text in some galleries.